Archive for the ‘Climate change’ Category

 Saturday, March 6th, 2010

-“Global Warming” is Real, But a Misnomer
+“Global Warming” is Real, But The Reality Goes Far Beyond Warming

 With a frigid winter chilling much of the country and heavy snows setting new records, people have an easy time concluding that global warming is just a myth.
 Maybe you, or people you know, think it’s a scientific theory that did not pan out.